Domino (character): Creation

 Liefeld spoke on the conception of the character stating "I was obsessed with the game dominoes.
 And I always thought that a character who was 100% black and white would be a tremendous visual.
 So when the time came for New Mutants #98 I got the full reigns [sic] and I'm writing and drawing the book I had Deadpool, Domino, and Gideon....
-'What’s up with the luck power?'
+'What's up with the luck power?'
 I told him that when you play dominoes, it's a game of chance.
 When I pitched it to my editors they said, 'Yeah, go with that.
 That's good.'

 Publication history

 Apart from being a mainstay character in the first series of X-Force, Domino has had two limited self-titled series, one of which had her teaming with Puck against Lady Deathstrike and Donald Pierce.
 The second revealed her childhood.

 The first female Domino to appear in Marvel comics was not the genuine Neena Thurman.
 A Domino imposter, a mutant shapeshifter named Copycat, first appeared in The New Mutants #98 (Feb.
 1991), and continued to assume Neena's role in X-Force for a time.
 The real Domino was first published in the main flashback story recalled by Cable in X-Force #8 (March 1992).
 Her current narrative, brief cameo, second appearance was published on the last page of X-Force #11 (June 1992).

 Domino received two self-titled limited series.
 The first came in 1997 and ran for 3 issues.
 The next ran for four issues in 2003.
 She has also appeared in a number of issues of Cable & Deadpool (Marvel, 2004/2006 series), and joined the first Wolverine-led X-Force as of X-Force vol. 3 #8 (Dec.
 2008).

 Domino appeared in her own three-issue miniseries with Wolverine entitled X-Force: Sex and Violence, written by Christopher Yost and Craig Kyle and drawn by Gabriele Dell'Otto.
 The story centers upon Domino and Wolverine's mission to resolve a situation from Domino's recent past.
 Chris Yost has said, "It's a chance for us to go in-depth into a couple of the characters.
 In the story, Domino has a hit put out on her and Wolverine finds out about it.
 Essentially, it's the two of them going out to get that hit removed."
 Yost adds that the characters are up against the worst killers on the planet.

 Domino was part of the main roster in Cable and X-Force (by Dennis Hopeless and Salvador Larroca), from 2012 to 2014.
-She guest stars in the 2014 X-Force, beginning in issue #7.
+She guest starred in the 2014 X-Force, beginning in issue #7.

 Domino starred in her own series again starting in 2018, which led into a limited series in 2019 titled Domino: Hotshots where she leads an all-female team.
 These were written by Gail Simone and drawn by David Baldeon.